milkyway-labs/architecture/README.md

 2. IBC transfer the withdrawn staking rewards to the staking contract on Osmosis

 3. Upon the staking rewards arriving on Osmosis, the staking contract updates the exchange rate.
-This increases the value of `stTIA` over time.
+This increases the value of `milkTIA` over time.

 ## Validator Set Changes Process